chadlupkes/IPFS-Sats/whitepaper/0531zapsv4v.md

 ## 5.3 Zap Integration: Accelerating the Living Economy ✨

-While the **Lightning Yield Wallet ($\text{LYW}$)** provides the crucial baseline for economic sustainability through passive yield generation, **Zaps** create the dynamic, community-driven layer that accelerates growth, rewards quality, and enables organic content curation.
+While the **Lightning Yield Wallet (LYW)** provides the crucial baseline for economic sustainability through passive yield generation, **Zaps** create the dynamic, community-driven layer that accelerates growth, rewards quality, and enables organic content curation.
 Zaps transform IPFS-Sats from a mechanical self-sustaining system into a living economy where value flows directly from consumers to creators based on genuine appreciation, not algorithmic manipulation or platform intermediation.

 This section explores how zaps work, why they matter, and how they create powerful network effects that benefit the entire ecosystem.